therealwolf42/blacklist/README.md

 - `validator` => unique identifier of the person who reported the account

 More details should be added into the PR, as text.

+Approval of PRs is not guaranteed, but it's much appreciated in the fight against abuse on Steem.